Peach Brulee Burrata Bruschetta

 Ingredients15 m servings 105 cals

 - Stir together herbes de Provence and sea salt in a small bowl.
 Set aside.
-Watch Now

 - Top each slice toasted bread with a generous spread of Burrata cheese.
 Sprinkle cheese with a pinch of the herbes de Provence sea salt mixture.
 Set aside.
-Watch Now

 - Lay peach slices flat in a single layer on a flame-proof surface or plate.
 Lightly sprinkle each slice with turbinado sugar.
 Using a kitchen torch set to a medium-low flame, melt the sugar by making short, even passes over the top of the sugar.
 Continue melting the sugar until it bubbles and turns dark brown, about 30 seconds.
 Place peach slice on each piece of toast and serve.
-Watch Now

 Per Serving: 105 calories; 3.7 g fat; 12.7 g carbohydrates; 3.8 g protein; 10 mg cholesterol; 300 mg sodium.
 Full nutrition